HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

 - Create a directory for assembly code files, like `mkdir asm-repo`
 - Open the directory in **VS Code**, like `code ./asm-repo`
   - A new window should be opened
-- Create an assembly code file inside the folder with some code for testing, like `hello.asm`
+- Create an assembly code file inside the folder with some code for testing, like `hello.s`
   ```
   .global _start